Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 Within a DLT Pipeline, code in notebook libraries cannot reference tables and views created in a different notebook library.
 Single Choice

-12)
-A data engineer needs to review the events related to their pipeline and the pipeline’s configurations.
+#### A data engineer needs to review the events related to their pipeline and the pipeline’s configurations.
 Which of the following approaches can the data engineer take to accomplish this?
 Select one response.

 The data engineer can select events of type user_action in the resultant DAG.
+*Dag display sequence and dependencies of task*

 The data engineer can query events of type user_action from the configured storage location.
+*vague option*

-The data engineer can query events of type user_action from the event log.
+**The data engineer can query events of type user_action from the event log.**

 The data engineer can query events of type user_action from the checkpoint directory.
+*The checkpoint directory is mainly used for storing the progress of streaming queries to ensure fault-tolerance.
+It does not store pipeline-specific events or configurations.*

 The data engineer can select events of type user_action in the output table of the pipeline.
-Single Choice
-13)

 A data engineer needs to ensure the table updated_history, which is derived from the table history, contains all records from history.
 Each record in both tables contains a value for the column user_id.